Carnian pluvial episode: Effects on carbonate platforms

+Effect on life

 Conodonts, ammonoids, crinoids, bryozoa and green algae experienced high extinction rates during the CPE.
-Other organisms radiated and diversified during the interval, such as dinosaurs, calcareous nanofossils, corals and conifers.
+Other organisms radiated and diversified during the interval, such as dinosaurs, calcareous nannofossils, corals and conifers.

+Dinosaurs

-The oldest dinosaur-bearing fossil assemblage, the Ischigualasto Formation of Argentina, has been radiometrically dated back to 230.3 to 231.4 million years ago.
-This age is very similar to the minimum age calculated for the CPE (≈230.9 million years ago).
-Ichnofossil comparisons of various tetrapods between the time before, during and after the CPE suggest an explosive radiation of dinosaurs due to the Carnian humid phase.
+Some studies interpret the CPE as a key geobiological event allowing dinosaurs to diversify.
+The oldest well-constrained geological units with dinosaur fossils are the Santa Maria Formation of Brazil and the Ischigualasto Formation of Argentina.
+The latter's earliest dinosaur-bearing layers are radiometrically dated back to 230.3 to 231.4 million years ago.
+This is similar to early minimum age estimates for the CPE (≈230.9 million years ago).
+More recent studies place the CPE a few million years earlier, near the start of the underlying Los Rastros Formation.

+Comparisons of tetrapod ichnofossils (footprints) from before, during, and after the CPE suggest an explosive increase in dinosaur abundance due to the Carnian humid phase.
 However, while avemetatarsalian diversity, diversification rate, and size disparity does increase through the Carnian, it increases faster in the Ladinian and Norian, suggesting that the CPE was not a major influence on the rise of dinosaurs.
+Precipitation has no apparent correlation with dinosaur diversity across the Late Triassic, with latitude as a better proxy instead.